ESMValGroup/ESMValTool/doc/sphinx/source/quickstart/installation.rst

 Mamba/Conda installation
 ========================

-In order to install the ESMValTool and its dependencies from `conda-forge <https://conda-forge.org/>`__, you will first need to install the `mamba package manager <https://mamba.readthedocs.io>`__.
+In order to install ESMValTool and its dependencies from `conda-forge <https://conda-forge.org/>`__, you will first need to install the `mamba package manager <https://mamba.readthedocs.io>`__.
 We recommend using `mamba <https://mamba.readthedocs.io>`__ as a package manager